1938 Auckland Rugby League season

 The 1938 Auckland Rugby League season was its 30th.
 Marist Old Boys won their 3rd first grade title with their previous coming in 1924 and 1931.

 Richmond Rovers won the Roope Rooster for the 5th time when they beat City Rovers 20–8 in the final.
 City had not won a trophy since 1925 but had been boosted mid season by the addition of Bob Banham who the Auckland Rugby League had brought over from Australia as a player coach.
-Richmond also won the Stormont Shield for the 4th time when they defeated Marist Old Boys 9–8.
+Richmond also won the Stormont Shield for the fourth time when they defeated Marist Old Boys 9–8.
 Eastern Suburbs (NSWRL runner up) toured at the end of the season and Richmond were the only team to beat them when they won 11–9.
-Eastern Suburbs beat Marist (36-15), Manukau (16-7) and a South Auckland (Waikato) team (17-5).
+Eastern Suburbs beat Marist (36–15), Manukau (16–7) and a South Auckland (Waikato) team (17–5).

 Manukau, who were coached by former Kiwi Bert Laing won the Phelan Shield for the first time after they beat Papakura18-8 in the final.
 The Phelan Shield at this time was played for by the teams which had been knocked out of the Roope Rooster.
 Richmond Rovers won the reserve grade competition (Norton Cup) after they were tied with Mount Albert United after the final round and a final was necessary to decide the champion.
 Richmond won the match 16–10.
 They also won the Stallard Cup when they won the reserve grade knockout competition beating Marist 18–7 in the final.
-The Senior B competition (Sharman Cup) was comfortably won by Otahuhu Rovers who finished 5 competition points ahead of Green Lane.
-Ellerslie United won the Walmesley Shield which was the senior B knockout competition although this season it was played over 2 full rounds.
+The Senior B competition (Sharman Cup) was comfortably won by Otahuhu Rovers who finished five competition points ahead of Green Lane.
+Ellerslie United won the Walmesley Shield which was the senior B knockout competition although this season it was played over two full rounds.

 Claude Dempsey, the Newton fullback, and former NZ international player was awarded the J.F.W.
 Dickson's medal for being the most sportsmanlike player in the senior grade.
 Junior awards went to J. Means and J. McWilliams.

 The representative season saw Auckland play three matches.
 They defeated a Rest of the North Island side easily by 67 points to 14.
 They then beat the returning New Zealand team which had toured Australia by 21 points to 13.
 Then in August they defeated Canterbury 28–22 at Carlaw Park.
 The North Island team which beat the South Island was dominated by Auckland players with only Joe Cootes (Wellington) being from outside Auckland.
 They thrashed the South Island 55 points to 2.
 Unsurprisingly 18 of the New Zealand team selected to tour Australia were Auckland players.
 The Auckland Māori team played just one match which was against an Auckland Pākehā side and ran out 26 to 21 winners.

 Auckland Rugby League meeting and news

+Club teams by grade participation

+There were 104 club teams across 10 grades in the 1938 season.